Is there a list of blacklist servers available that I can use with the IP on DNS Blacklist sensor?

-For a list of other blacklist servers, please see, for example:
+For a list of other blacklist servers, see for example:

-Please note that you will have to pick some of them and put them together in a comma separated list (without spaces in between).
+Note that you will have to pick some of them and put them together in a comma-separated list (without spaces in between).

-Note: As of PRTG version 15.2.17, the IP on DNS Blacklist sensor follows the RFC 5782 where IPv4-based DNSxLs (blacklists and whitelists) must contain an entry for 127.0.0.2 for testing purposes.
-In previous versions the sensor did not check this, providing a false sense of security when using non (or no longer) existing DNS blacklist servers which always report that the IP is not listed.
+Note: As of PRTG version 15.2.17, the IP on DNS Blacklist sensor follows RFC 5782, where IPv4-based DNSxLs (blacklists and whitelists) must contain an entry for 127.0.0.2 for testing purposes.
+In previous versions, the sensor did not check this, which provided a false sense of security when using non- (or no longer) existing DNS blacklist servers that always report that the IP is not listed.

 Many of the servers on that external list are now generating errors as per the note above.
 This is the edited list of servers from http://dnsbllookup.com/ which currently work ok with PRTG.